 Of late, hill-tribe embroidery crafts have been modified into more modern items; you'll find anything from chic shoulder bags and backpacks to pleated miniskirts and appliqué shirts.
 The hill-tribes' hand-woven textiles are rich in texture and natural tones, and dyed with natural plants dyes.
 Cool, ready-made cotton clothing can also be found anywhere for a song.

 Some of the city's best art galleries and crafts stores are all clustered around Charoenrat Road.
-Pop into La Luna (tel.
-05330-6678), for contemporary Asian art, ceramics, and art photography, while a few minutes' walk away are Vila Cini (tel.
-05324-6246) and Oriental Style (no phone); both have racks of stunning silk collections and tasteful souvenirs, with some truly outstanding hand-loomed silk furnishings.
+A few minutes’ walk toward the Nawarat Bridge, at numbers 30 and 36, are Vila Cini (tel.
+05324-6246) and Oriental Style (tel.
+05324-5724); both have racks of stunning silk collections and tasteful souvenirs, with some truly outstanding hand-loomed silk furnishings.
+Hand-painted elephants in sizes ranging from paperweights to life-like are found further up the road at Elephant Parade House (www.elephantparadestore.com; tel.
+05311-1849).
+Figurines have been painted by international and local celebrities and 20 percent of the proceeds go to elephant welfare and conservation efforts.

 Fine silver works are synonymous with Chiang Mai, and the silversmiths working around Wua Lai Road occupy Chiang Mai's last remaining artisan's quarter.
 Early smiths are believed to have emigrated from Myanmar (Burma) with the coming of Kublai Khan, and skills have been passed from generation to generation.
 While silver is not a local resource, early raw materials were acquired from coins brought by traders.
 Traditional bowls feature intricate raised (repoussé) floral designs -- the deeper the imprint, the higher quality the silver (some up to 92.5%).
 Some hill-tribe groups are known for their fine silver jewelry -- necklaces, bangles, and earrings -- in unusual traditional ethnic designs or more ordinary Western styles.
 For all hill-tribe handicrafts, the best place to shop is at the Night Bazaar.

 The early royals commissioned carvers to produce wood furnishings for use in palaces, thrones, temple doors and adornments, carriages, pavilions, howdahs (seats for riding elephants), and royal barges.
 The excellent quality of hardwoods in Thailand's forests allowed these items to be adorned with grand and intricate woodcarvings.
 The skills survived, and talented craftspeople still produce furniture, boxes, and all varieties of gift items imaginable.
-Woodcarving today is perhaps more influenced by foreign preferences, and most pieces are mass-produced.
+Unfortunately, Woodcarving today is perhaps more influenced by foreign preferences, and most pieces are mass-produced.
+The best way to identify the real thing is to ask for certificates of authenticity.
+Assume that anything sold at a market is machine made.

 Lacquer skills came from China with early migrants.
 Sap is applied in layers to wooden, clay, or bamboo items and can be carved, colored, and sometimes inlayed with mother-of-pearl for a very elegant finished product.
 Today it is acknowledged as a traditional Chiang Mai craft, having been perfected over centuries by the Tai Khoen people who live in communities outside the city.
 Lacquerware vases, boxes, bangles, and traditional items are lightweight gifts, practical for carrying home.
 Larger tiered boxes and furnishings can be shipped.